flekschas/jupyter-scatter/README.md

 ## Citation

-If you use Jupyter Scatter in your research, please cite the following preprint:
+If you use Jupyter Scatter in your research, please cite our JOSS paper:

 ```bibtex
 @article{lekschas2024jupyter,